 If you design your road with winter maintenance in mind, then it will hold up well during the winter as well as the other seasons.

-Make sure it is wide enough to all a plow if that’s relevant in your area, and grades should be between 1 and 10 percent for drainage purposes.
+Make sure it is wide enough to run a plow if that’s relevant in your area, and grades should be between 1 and 10 percent for drainage purposes.

 Remember, steep roads are difficult to travel, especially in the winter.